Are you masking?

 There are all sorts of reasons people mask.
 In this article we’ll cover some of the common reasons behind masking.
 We’ll explore some common reasons for masking:

-Feeling socially anxious and at odds with others who seem to find socialising straightforward
+• Feeling socially anxious, shy or introverted, and at odds with others who seem to find socialising straightforward.

 The exact purpose and function of masking is unique to each person.
 That’s where counselling can help - you get the chance to explore and make sense of your own personal experience of masking.
 It’s important to consider your own reasons and situation and what meaning masking holds for you.